 Donald B. Gillies Memorial Lecture

-The Donald B. Gillies Lectureship in Computer Science was established at the University of Illinois through memorial gifts by family and friends, with a major contribution by the Digital Equipment Corporation.
+The Donald B. Gillies Memorial Lectureship in Computer Science was established at the University of Illinois through memorial gifts by family and friends, with a major contribution by the Digital Equipment Corporation.

 assistant at the Institute for Advanced Study with John von Neumann in the fields of game theory and computer science.
 Before coming to the University of Illinois in 1956, he spent two years with the National Research Development Corporation at Cambridge University and London, England.
 He was among the first mathematicians to become involved in the computer field, helping to calculate the first Sputnik orbit and later discovering three new prime numbers in the course of checking out ILLIAC II.
+(For nearly a decade, the latter was commemorated by the Mathematics Department with a postage mark stamped on all outgoing mail.)
 Before his death in 1975, he was experimenting with educational uses and networking possibilities of minicomputers.